Jon Schmidt: Musical style

 Schmidt blends classical, pop, and rock and roll in his compositions.
 He cites Beethoven, Mannheim Steamroller, Billy Joel, and Dave Grusin as musical influences.
 He also demonstrates a flair for the theatrical in his live solo performances, such as "playing an entire song while upside down, putting on a funky wig, playing with his toes and beat boxing".

 Personal life

-Schmidt and his wife Michelle have five children and reside in Bountiful, Utah.
+Schmidt and his wife Michelle have five children and reside in St. George, Utah.
 In October 2016 their 21-year-old daughter Annie disappeared while hiking in Oregon.
 Her body was found the following month at the base of a cliff in the Columbia River Gorge; her death was ruled accidental.